MMKahn/Project2/README.md

 ### Get_OB_DataFrame

-The `Get_OB_DataFrame` function contacts the API and returns a tibble (a fancy data frame).
+The `Get_OB_DataFrame` function contacts the API, runs a query based on values provided by the user, parses the data from the query, and returns a tibble with relevant and well-formatted variables.
 It takes the following arguments:

 -   `size` - The number of breweries to return as observations
 -   `search_by` - The category of filtering to be applied to the search.